step-security-bot/go-dev-container/README.md

 ![Starship Prompt](images/starship-prompt.png)

-For Starship to function properly you need one of the [Nerd Font](https://www.nerdfonts.com/) installed from [Nerd Fonts Downloads](https://www.nerdfonts.com/font-downloads).
+For Starship to function properly you need a [Nerd Font](https://www.nerdfonts.com/) installed from [Nerd Fonts Downloads](https://www.nerdfonts.com/font-downloads).

 See [Initial Worksation Setup](#initial-worksation-setup) for instructions on downloading and installing the fonts.